-The DIY skirting table pictured is 48" square, with chicken wire and is bolted onto two sawhorses.
+The DIY skirting table pictured is 48" square, with chicken wire and is bolted onto four sawhorses.

 Pull fleece apart and place them in lingerie bags.
 Shake and pick each piece as you go to remove additional VM.
 Approximately five lingerie bags per pound of fleece insures that the bags are not over-stuffed.
 Frieda's fleece is 2 pounds, 4 ounces and 11 lingerie bags were used.

 Presoaking the wool before scouring cleans out a lot of the dirt.
 If you do this step, when you clean with soap the fleece it will get much cleaner and you won't have to double wash the fleece.

 Fill laundry tub or bathtub with COLD water.
 Put in fleece-filled lingerie bags and let the fleece soak overnight.
 Lift bags out of water and put them on draining rack (oven racks work well).
 Drain tub.
 Soak fleece again in COLD water if drained water is very dirty.
 After first soak, 30 minutes is enough soaking time.